 A sedimentary rock mostly formed during the Jurassic period by deposits of shells collecting on the sea-bed and being compressed over time.

-Shell and fossil patterns and an infinite range of shades – usually from cream through to yellow, but also encompassing
+Shell and fossil patterns and an infinite range of shades – usually from cream through to yellow, but also encompassing white and black.

 Marble – GEOLOGY